huggingface/tokenizers/docs/source/quicktour.rst

 Training the tokenizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this tour, we will build and train a Byte-Pair Encoding (BPE) tokenzier.
+In this tour, we will build and train a Byte-Pair Encoding (BPE) tokenizer.
 For more information
 about the different type of tokenizers, check out this `guide
 <https://huggingface.co/transformers/tokenizer_summary.html>`__ in the 🤗 Transformers
 documentation.
 Here, training the tokenizer means it will learn merge rules by: